finnishtransportagency/raita/README.md

 Naming: commit_type: PROJECT_CODE-ISSUE_NUMBER Description
 E.g. `feat: RAITA-12345 Awesome new feature`

 All status checks and a review need to pass to be able to merge the PR.
 For production updates, make a PR from `main` to `prod`.
+After the production update has gone through the pipeline, invalidate the CloudFront cache manually.

 ### Commit naming